Hello, and welcome to my site! I’m Dr. Melissa “Melle” Ridley Elmes, Assistant Professor of English and Medieval Literature at Lindenwood University.

 Last but by no means least, I am a writer of academic prose and of fiction and poetry.

-This site includes pages featuring my teaching philosophy and a list and description of courses I have taught, current research projects, publications, service and community outreach efforts, and a blog that is intended to serve as a record of my experiences in the classroom first as a student, and then as a teacher/researcher/writer and new professor.
+This site includes pages featuring my current book and research projects, publications and conference activity, teaching philosophy and a list and description of courses I have taught, and a blog that is intended to serve as a record of my experiences in the classroom first as a student, and then as a teacher/researcher/writer and new professor.
 It is my hope that the blog in particular will become a resource for graduate students seeking to enter and successfully navigate and complete advanced degrees; for other new professors at the start of their careers; for teachers and instructors seeking interesting and different ways to approach the work of teaching; and for anyone with interests in medieval studies, in academia, in teaching, or in writing.